Qoala-T/QC/README.md

 About
 -----
 Qoala-T is a supervised learning tool that asseses accuracy of manual control of automated neuroanatomical labeling of FreeSurfer processed T1 imaging scans.
 It is particularly suitable for developmental datasets.
-This reproducibility package contains data and R code for the steps 2B and 4 as part of our Qoala-T tool descirbed in Klapwijk et al ., (in prep).
+This reproducibil package contains data and R code for the steps 2B and 4 as part of our Qoala-T tool descirbed in Klapwijk et al ., (in prep).

 ### Running Qoala-T
 - To be able to run Qoala-T, T1 MRI images should be processed in [FreeSurfer V6.0](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall).